 Living in Kansas City

-Go ahead.
-Relax, put your feet up and take a deep breath.
+Relax and take a deep breath.
 Yes, that’s how fresh air is SUPPOSED to smell!
 Visitors from the East or West Coast often comment that the Kansas City area is an undiscovered jewel.
-It’s all about quality of life.
-In fact CNN Money (a web service of CNN; Fortune and Money Magazines), selected nearby suburb Overland Park, Kansas as one of the top 10 places to live in America!
+But Kansas City offers much more than just a breath of fresh air.
+A whole lot more.

 Speaking of great schools, Kansas City is surrounded by three major universities – the University of Kansas, the University of Missouri and Kansas State University.
 The local University of Missouri – Kansas City campus offers in-state tuition rates for residents of both Missouri and Kansas.

 In the Kansas City area, there’s no shortage of events, restaurants, sports, music, museums – you name it.
 Here are just a few of the attractions that make Kansas City a very special place:

 Kansas City BBQ – Kansas City is often referred to as the barbeque capital of the world, and with over 100 barbeque restaurants to choose from, it’s not easy to pick number one.
 But Joe’s Kansas City Bar-B-Que (formerly Oklahoma Joe’s) must be considered at or among the top of the list.
 Joe’s KC Bar-B-Que was listed in Men’s Health magazine as “one of the 13 places to eat before you die” and USA Today raved that Joe’s ribs were “the tastiest ribs in America.”